psychoinformatics-de/datalad-cbbsimaging/docs/source/demos/study.rst

 ****************

 This is a simple example showing how to create a study dataset with datalad-hirni and how to import data into such a dataset.
-The raw data we use for this demo is publicly available from two example repositories at github.
+The raw data we use for this demo is publicly available from two example repositories at GitHub.
 For reference what this data is about, simply visit https://github.com/datalad/example-dicom-functional/ and https://github.com/datalad/example-dicom-structural/ in your browser.
 For all commands to work in the exact form shown here, create a directory for that demo first and switch into it::